Choosing a good accountant in Ireland

 Of course, compatibility is an essential element to consider when you’re hiring an accountant.
 Not everyone is compatible with the structure or practices of an organization.
-For example, if you’re running a Startup that operates remotely, then perhaps you need an accountant that is available for meetings over video chat rather than meeting them in their office.
+For example, if you’re running a Startup that operates remotely, then perhaps working with an online accountant is the best choice for you.

 Many of our clients work full-time at the beginning of their Startup journey and therefore it wouldn’t be suitable for them to leave their 9-5 job for a meeting with the accountant.
 Having an accountant that is flexible and available outside of face-to-face meetings is very important to our clients.

 Another thing to consider is that your accountant doesn’t need to be based in Ireland if you have an Irish Limited Company.
 However, there are different accounting standards around the world.
 Ireland follows the IFRS Standards, so if you end up hiring an accountant more used to U.S practices, there might be some problems.

 Qualifications of accountants

 To make sure your accountant knows what they’re doing, you need to check for qualifications.
 In Ireland, there are four main bodies for professional accountancy qualifications: Chartered Accountants Ireland, Chartered Institute of Management Accountants, Association of Chartered Certified Accountants, and Institute of Certified Public Accountants.

 Choosing an accountant that is a member of one of these institutions can give you confidence they are certified by a recognised body.
 However, if possible, it would be in your best interests to find an accountant who also has professional experience in the field.